CGCL-codes/DGraph/README.md

 # DGraph
   DGraph is a large-scale graph processing system.

-  It give you simple APIs and very fast computing speed.
+  It gives you simple APIs and very fast computing speed.

   It is based on SCC-DAG algorithm.